-A Builders Mutual senior risk management consultant simplifies it: “Use it!
-No harness lying unused in a bag or container in your trailer is going to prevent a fall or save a serious injury.”
+Simply put, use it!
+No harness lying unused in a bag or container in your trailer is going to prevent a fall or save a serious injury.

 Half the battle is buying the fall protection kit, but the other critical half is using it properly.
 Are your team members receiving proper training, then being reviewed on how they use it?
 PPE inspections can help drive home the message that fall protection is not optional, it’s mandatory.

 OSHA standard or not, workers can always make the choice not to use fall protection.
 Your endorsement is key to getting the buy-in of your workers.
 If they’re not convinced it’s to their advantage to use fall protection, the kits serve no purpose.

 How could fall protection impact a company’s bottom line?